-While studying Genesis, Job, and Revelation, I came across, what I think, is a very interesting prophetic parallel.
-To repent in “dust and ashes” is now an iconic Biblical symbol.
+In my studies this week, I came across, what I think, is a fascinating typological parallel.
+To “repent in dust and ashes” is now an iconic Biblical symbol and saying.
 Spoken of by the prophets like Abraham, Job, and Ezekiel, we see them repent or liken themselves to nothing more than dust and ashes (Genesis 18:27; Job 30:19, 42:6; Ezekiel 27:30).
 While it’s often chalked up as a cultural mourning ritual of expressing remorse, sorrow, lowliness, and humility, in this entry I want to focus on the prophetic significance of each symbol, given the eschatological undercurrent of repentance that abounds Scripture.

 God draws the first prophetic relationship between ground and dust in Genesis 2:7 when he forms man from “the dust of the ground” and then strengthens this relationship in Genesis 3:19, “for dust you are and to dust you will return”.
 When we take into account the Biblical history of mankind as one people coming from Adam (āḏām), translatable as “ground” or “soil of the earth” (ăḏāmâ in Hebrew, אדמה), God paints an intriguing word picture.
 He uses the earthly elements, specifically dust, to express mankind as a vast whole across the ages.
 In Genesis 28:14, He broadens this relationship by likening Abraham’s promised descendants to the “dust of the earth” and the “sand of the seashore” (Genesis 22:17, 32:12, 41:49; 2 Chronicles 1:9).